 Your cat deserves fresh air just as much as you do and a catio is the ideal place where it can get it, all in a safe and secure environment.
 But can you have a catio in an apartment?
 The answer is yes and it can have everything your furry companion needs to have a lot of fun in the sun.
 Here is everything you need to know about catios for balconies:

 What are catios anyway?

 As the name may suggest, catios are patios for cats.
 These are special enclosures where cats can spend time outside and get fresh air and sun.
 Catios are closed up by close-knight fences so that the cats can't get out and run off.

 The fencing is absolutely crucial especially for balcony catios because you should do everything you can to prevent your cat from falling.
 However, if you build your catio correctly, it will be a very safe environment for your cat where it can get some exercise, play, but also lounge in the sun.

 Can you have a catio in an apartment?

 Yes, you most certainly can have a catio in an apartment.
 The ideal place to make it is your balcony for your cat balcony enclosure.
 If your balcony is closed, then what you can do is secure the windows and add some play stations for your kitten.
 If you have an open balcony, then you can create a true kitty wonderland.
 In the following section, we are going to tell you all about the amazing options you have when it comes to balcony catios.

 Ideas for Your DIY Catio for Apartment Balcony

-If you want to make your very own catio on the balcony, then you are in for a ride.
+If you want to make your very own catio on the balcony, then you want to make sure you have the right tools.
 The very first step is to clear up as much space as you can on the balcony and analyze the space.
 You have to know exactly how much space you have at your disposal to best figure out what you can bring in.